Arosian-Stagg/TF2-Binds/README.md

 _____________________________

-SOLDIER: Simple rocket jump script for lazy people and quick conch with hold down.
+SOLDIER: Simple rocket jump script and quick conch with hold down.

 M2(hold down) = Pulls out slot 2 and uses banner, FUN FACT if you keep holding mouse 2 even when ur done blowing you can hold the charge until you need to activate. upon release it goes back to slot 1 regardless.